Gambling regulation: Councillor handbook (England and Wales)

 Foreword

 The 2005 Gambling Act was a pivotal point in gambling regulation in the UK.
 By liberalising previous gambling legislation, it established gambling as a mainstream leisure and social activity.
-Recent data shows that in the year to December 2017, 45 per cent of people had participated in some form of gambling, almost evenly split between men, 48 per cent, and women 41 per cent.
+A recent Gambling Commission survey on gambling participation found that, in the year to March 2023, overall participation in any gambling activity was 44 per cent.

 But even since the Gambling Act was introduced, the gambling landscape has changed significantly.
-Technological developments mean that significant numbers of people gamble remotely; 18 per cent of those who gambled in 2017 gambled online.
+Technological developments mean that significant numbers of people gamble remotely.
 This has gone hand in hand with a significant increase in the volume of gambling advertising, particularly linked to sports.

 We have also seen significant changes in the physical presence of gambling in our local areas.
 While much of the concern that accompanied the introduction of the Act centred on the prospect of large scale casinos, in practice it has been patterns of betting shop clustering and the use of fixed odds betting terminals inside those betting premises, that have generated significant political and public concern.